Below is a list of common questions and answers that our readers ask about Iqama Magazine!

 Iqama Magaine is a compilation of work from many contributing Muslim authors and artists from across the United States.
 The Iqama Magazine Headquarters are located in Dearborn, Michigan.

-For more information, please contact our Executive Producer, Fattum Mutahr for more information by sending an email to IqamaMagazine@gmail.com.
+For more information, please contact our Executive Producer, Fattum Mutahr by sending an email to IqamaMagazine@gmail.com.

 How many magazines are delivered to each subscriber per year?

-We deliver 4 quarterly publications to each of our subscribers (January Edition, April Edition, July Edition, and October Edition)
+We create 4 quarterly publications (January Edition, April Edition, July Edition, and October Edition)

 When will I get my magazine in the mail?